-- Complete Your Entire Profile – LinkedIn offers this super awesome feature that shows you how strong your profile is, and you want to strive for Expert, or All-Star level.
+LinkedIn offers this super awesome feature that shows you how strong your profile is, and you want to strive for Expert, or All-Star level.
 This is simply achieved by ensuring you have thoroughly completed your profile from top to bottom.

-A good rule of thumb is to review your LinkedIn Profile each month, and make updates and improvements.
+A good rule of thumb is to review your profile each month, make updates and improvements.
 It’s a simple and easy tactic to showcase the professional you!
 I always find important information, skills and certifications to add when it comes review time.
 To maximize improvements, have someone else review your profile, such as a colleague or social media professional.
 Other professionals tend to make more clear, critical observations that you may have never noticed!

-LinkedIn is the #1 social selling platform for B2B companies, are you positioned to best represent yourself and your organization?
+LinkedIn is the #1 social selling platform for B2B companies.
+Are you positioned to best represent yourself and your organization?